nickakey/about-me/language-learning-without-willpower.md

 If you watch 5 hours of Netflix a week, this can add up to thousands of target language sentences read or skimmed.

-**BONUS TIP:** Sometimes this  work with group viewing!
+**BONUS TIP:** Sometimes this works with group viewing!
 If you are watching with a partner or friends, they often won't mind if there are extra subtitles on the bottom of the screen they don't understand.
 It's worth asking!

 ### #3: One word commitment